-constrained optimization problems in AMPL
+in AMPL format.

-information for LOQO is available in the
+Additional information for LOQO is available in the

-LOQO User's Manual (Version 4.05).
+Manual (Version 4.05).

 The user must submit a model in AMPL

-If the commands file is specified,
+files may also be provided.
+If the commands file is specified, it must

 files are renamed internally by NEOS.

-for LOQO.
-To specify solver options, add
+solver options, add

-option loqo_options "OPTIONS";
+option loqo_options 'OPTIONS';